 - Planning - Hazard awareness / planning and anticipation / engine braking.

 Debrief - If any observer (other than another DVSA examiner) who has accompanied the test remains present for the end of test feedback then the debrief box should be marked.
 (If the observer does not remain for the feedback, the box should be left unmarked).

 If the test was not accompanied but the ADI, or any other person attends for the end of test feedback the debrief box should be marked.

 NB: If an ADI, interpreter, supervisor or other observer accompanies the test the appropriate box/boxes at the top of DL25 must be marked.
-If the ADI is the interpreter both boxes must be marked.
 If no third party was present either on test or at the debrief both boxes on the DL25 should be left unmarked.